kemy328/geolocation/README.md

            - if you don't already have a gpg key, follow this link to create one https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/

            - create a .sops.yaml file

            ```
            ---
            creation_rules:
            - path_regex: path/to/existing/            ###COMMENT: The path_regex checks the path of the encrypting file relative to the .sops.yaml config file.
 So basically matching the path starting from the `.sops.yaml` it belongs to.

                       pgp: 'F4C60A55C2D8020CE371FF49AE3E43AE1A92015C' # (this is the key id)
                       encrypted_regex: '^(data|stringData)$'
            ```

          ###  setting up sops with kms

            - create a .sops.yaml file:

-            ```bash
+            ```
             ---
             creation_rules:
             - path_regex: path/to/existing/            ###COMMENT: The path_regex checks the path of the encrypting file relative to the .sops.yaml config file.
 So basically matching the path starting from the `.sops.yaml` it belongs to.

                     kms: 'arn:aws-us-gov:kms:us-gov-west-1:235856440647:key/224a54fc-8440-414d-b73c-364522dd8d96'
                     encrypted_regex: '^(data|stringData)$'